 Canterbury and Roland Sanitary Relief (12110)

-The Contractor on this project is Aztec Construction Specialties, LLC.
+The Contractor on this project was formerly Aztec Construction Specialties, LLC, but is now Fred M. Luth.

 Why is this project being constructed?